MU-Data-Science/EVA/README.md

 2. Connect to `vm0` using SSH to open a terminal/shell.

 3. Set up the reference genome in `/mydata` on all nodes.
    ```
    $ ${HOME}/EVA/scripts/copy_files.sh 16
    ```
-   Use of `screen` is recommended as copying the files takes several minutes.
+   Use of `screen` is recommended as copying the files can take more than 15 minutes.

 4. On `vm0`, clone the AVAH repo.
    ```